priyasjsu/Todo-App/README.md

 # Todo-App

 A simple Todo application built with React, Node.js, and TypeScript.
 This application allows users to add, edit, delete, and toggle the completion status of todo items.
-The backend is powered by Node.js and serves as an API for CRUD operations, while the frontend is built with React and TypeScript for a robust and type-safe user interface.
+The backend is powered by Node.js and MongoDb and serves as an API for CRUD operations, while the frontend is built with React and TypeScript for a robust and type-safe user interface.

 ## Table of Contents